-A lot of people think of bartering as something to do when they are down an out, perhaps unemployed, or low on cash.
+A lot of people think of bartering as something to do when they are down and out, perhaps unemployed, or low on cash.
 But nothing could be further from the truth.
-Bartering has been around from eons and is simply a smart way to acquire goods and services under the radar screen.
+Bartering has been around for eons and is simply a smart way to acquire goods and services under the radar screen.

 Today I would like to share some very simple tips for bartering as well as my own suggested list of items and skills that may be useful for barter in a post-collapse economy.

 Barter is also a way that prepper groups can help each other out during a SHTF scenario.
 The COVID-19 pandemic has shown that barter can work.
 For more info check out this post.

 Lifestraw Water Filters

 Curad Silver Solution Antimicrobial Gel